websitebutlers/glowframe/replit.md

-# Glow Frame Initiative - Application Platform
+# Glow Frame Initiative Website

 ## Overview

-The Glow Frame Initiative is a modern web application built for a 501(c)(3) non-profit organization dedicated to empowering young adults from underserved communities in Arizona through film and AV industry training.
-The platform serves as both an informational website and application portal for workshop programs, with integrated donation processing capabilities.
+A sophisticated website for the Glow Frame Initiative following ghettofilm.org's design patterns with dark minimalist aesthetic, multimedia showcases, and comprehensive program information.
+The platform serves as both an informational website and application portal for workshop programs, with integrated donation processing capabilities for the 501(c)(3) non-profit organization dedicated to empowering young adults from underserved communities in Arizona through film and AV industry training.

 ## System Architecture